gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 3. function `cleanup_module()` to clean up resources to ensure modules functions will not be called anymore
     - invoked by rmmod
     - task won't be executable and will be deleted
+- in general, to run a kernel module, you need to compile it first
+- to do this, run it with `gcc -o executable_name filename.c`
+- if you have multiple files run first with `gcc -c file1.c file2.c` then with -o
+- if you type `/sbin lsmod` you should see your module
+- to load module, do `/sbin/insmod filename.ko` and to unload do `/sbin/rmmod name_of_module` without the .ko

 #### Simple example
 ```c